-- Scanning the completed Notification and then submitting via e-mail to the appropriate solid waste coordinator, county health department contact, and NJDEP provides adequate proof of submission and saves our constituents paper, time, and money.
+- Scanning the completed Notification and submit via e-mail to the appropriate host municiaplity, solid waste coordinator, county health department contact, and NJDEP provides adequate proof of submission.

 - This Notification does NOT need to be submitted annually.
 If the party wishes to operate as per an exemption for the foreseeable future, advise the party to identify the anticipated completion date as “N/A.”